noahdotpy/mytoolbox/README.md

 > **Tip** You can check out all images built from this repository by clicking the packages heading on the sidebar

-- Any image with `-dx` at the end (`aurora-dx`, `bluefin-dx`, or `hyra-dx`) is an image with additional tools for developers, such as Visual Studio Code pre-installed and developer-related applications such as Pods (for podman management).
+- Any image with `-dx` at the end (`aurora-dx`, `bluefin-dx`, or `horizon-dx`) is an image with additional tools for developers, such as Visual Studio Code pre-installed and developer-related applications such as Pods (for podman management).

-The images this repository offers are [Bluefin](https://projectbluefin.io) (Gnome), [Aurora](https://getaurora.dev) (Plasma), and Hyra (Hyprland).
-Hyra is a custom spin which is based on Aurora, but with a Hyprland desktop instead.
+The images this repository offers are [Bluefin](https://projectbluefin.io) (Gnome), [Aurora](https://getaurora.dev) (Plasma), and Horizon (Hyprland).
+Horizon is a custom spin which is based on Aurora, but with a Hyprland desktop instead.

 ### Streams